Becheler/Becheler.github.io/pages/decrypt_spatial.md

  - Total population size over the landscape
  - Does the process reach a stable state?
 >
-> Now copy the configuration file:
+> Now try different configurations:
-> ``` cp config_1.ctl other_config_1.ctl```
- - Open the configuration file and modify the growth rate and the carrying capacity to increase or decrease the speed of the expansion front
+ - Open the configuration file and modify the growth rate and the carrying capacity in order to increase or decrease the speed of the expansion front
  - What conclusion can you make?
  - Make a list of your biological systems of interest that match/don't match this model.
  - What aspect(s) of the demographic process could be changed to give a better match?

+###
 ### Adding environmental heterogeneity

 The number of descendants $$ \tilde{N}_{x}^{t} $$ in each deme can be sampled in a